cloudflare/cloudflare-docs/content/reference-architecture/load-balancing-reference-architecture.md

 Cloudflare also offers another ingress method via the [Spectrum](/spectrum/) product.

 Where the layer 7 stack only supported HTTP(S) and WebSockets, Spectrum offers support for any TCP- or UDP-based protocol.
-A Cloudflare load balancer using Spectrum as an ingress for traffic operates at layer 4, where both TCP and UDP protocols exist.
-Any service that utilizes TCP or UDP for transport can leverage Spectrum with a Cloudflare load balancer including SSH, FTP, NTP, SMTP, and more.
+A Cloudflare Load Balancer using Spectrum as an ingress for traffic operates at layer 4, where both TCP and UDP protocols exist.
+Any service that utilizes TCP or UDP for transport can leverage Spectrum with a Cloudflare Load Balancer including SSH, FTP, NTP, SMTP, and more.

 Given the breadth of services and protocols this represents, the treatment provided is more generalized than what is offered with the layer 7 HTTP(S) stack.
 For example, Cloudflare Spectrum supports features such as TLS/SSL offloading, DDoS protection, IP Access lists, Argo Smart Routing, and session persistence with our layer 4 load balancers.